 Do I have to provide my own food and cook for myself?

 A. All food is provided and prepared by the housekeeping team.
-There are no provisions for clients to prepare and cook their own food.

 Do I have to stay in every night?